Browse by Medical Category

-The First-episode and Early Psychosis Program (FEPP) at Mass General evaluates and treats people in the critical early stages of schizophrenia or related psychotic illnesses.
+The First-episode and Early Psychosis Program (FEPP) at Massachusetts General Hospital evaluates and treats people who:

-Mass General’s First-episode and Early Psychosis Program (FEPP) offers highly specialized evaluation, treatment and education for people in the early stages of schizophrenia or who may be experiencing psychosis for the first time.
+Massachusetts General Hospital’s First-episode and Early Psychosis Program (FEPP) offers highly specialized evaluation, treatment and education for people in the early stages of schizophrenia or who may be experiencing psychosis for the first time.

 Our program offers:

-Our doctors and nurse practitioners aim to prescribe the lowest effective doses and fewest possible number of medications.
+Our doctors and nurse practitioners aim to prescribe the lowest effective doses and fewest possible medications.
 We understand there is a need for balance in taking psychiatric medications, and we strive to ensure that the benefits outweigh any possible side effects.
-Open communication around medication is strongly encouraged.
+Open communication regarding medication is strongly encouraged.

 Used in combination with cognitive behavioral therapy and family education and support, medication can also decrease stress so patients can participate more effectively in their therapy.

-FEPP patients typically attend 16 sessions including 3 to 4 sessions of guidance and support for family members during the first 6 to 8 months of treatment.
+FEPP patients typically attend 16 sessions including three to four sessions of guidance and support for family members during the first six to eight months of treatment.